meincken/cloverleaffeeds-v2/site/content/post/jumper.md

 ---
 title: Jumper
 date: 2022-09-15T13:01:04.140Z
-description: T﻿his is a test copy intro blurb
+description: This is a test copy intro blurb
 image: img/thegirls.jpg
 sheep: baaahbera
+price: 9.99
+sold: false
 ---
-T﻿his is a test copy
+This is a test copy